antoineB/antoineB.github.io/_src/posts/2017-03-05-ideas-of-a-match-form-for-php.md

 ## Implementing a P.O.C.

-Like <code>match</code>, a macro that spit out racket code, i will implement this as a pre-processor that spit out valid PHP.
-This is not a usable solution because it breaks line number in errors messages. i have started to write this
+Like <code>match</code>, a macro that spit out racket code, I will implement this as a pre-processor that spit out valid PHP.
+This is not a usable solution because it breaks line number in errors messages.
+I have started to write this
 <abbr title="Proof Of Concept">POC</abbr> in the PHP VM (to keep correct line
 number) but the whole process was slow and cumbersome ([here is the diff](/code/poc_vm.patch) that pave the basics form commit 85b9055a86 [aka PHP 7.1]).
-The other problem is the generate code rely on 3 globals variables and the whole thing will turn bad if you mess with them inside a match.
+The other problem is that the generated code rely on 3 global variables and the whole thing will turn bad if you mess with them inside a match.

 Some quick glance at how this is done.